 As one of the most-visited destinations in the world, Los Angeles boasts numerous transportation options.
-Planning for your Los Angeles transportation isn't difficult thanks to an abundance of airports, freeways and other options.
+Thanks to an abundance of airports, freeways and other options, planning your Los Angeles transportation isn't difficult, although getting to and around Los Angeles without traffic might be!
+Hop aboard, as we explore the transportation options for Los Angeles and the surrounding areas.

-Whether you drive or fly depends largely, of course, on where you're coming from and how many passengers you will have with you.
-Larger families may find it's more economical to drive, but you should always factor in the additional cost of gas and food while on the road.
+Whether you drive or fly depends largely, of course, on where you're coming from and how many passengers you will have with you in your frog squad.
+Larger families with a lot of tadpoles may find it's more economical to drive, but you should always factor in the additional cost of gas and food while on the road.
+And leapin' lily pads, you should know that California has some of the highest gas prices in the country.
+Once you get over the shock at the pump, the Los Angeles area does have a massive freeway system.
+That makes Los Angeles fairly easy to get to and more car-based than other cities, so bringing your own car can help you save on flights and a rental car.

 If you do decide to drive, be sure to check out our helpful tips for a smooth car ride.

 If you're flying to LA, you have an abundance of options.
-The two biggest airports are Los Angeles International Airport (LAX) or John Wayne Airpot (SNA), although depending on your origin, you may find the smaller airports to have more competitive rates or to be more convenient from your departing airport.
-At 12 miles away, John Wayne is the closest airport to Disneyland, although Long Beach is only 18 miles away.
+The two biggest airports are Los Angeles International Airport (LAX) or John Wayne Airport (SNA), although depending on your origin, you may find the smaller airports to have more competitive rates or to be more convenient from your departing airport.
+At 12 miles away, John Wayne is just a hop, skip and jump away from Disneyland, although Long Beach is only a big longer jump at 18 miles away.
 Burbank is closer to downtown Los Angeles and Hollywood than LAX.

 Los Angeles International Airport (LAX)